Arizona State outlasts No. 3 UCLA 87-84 in triple overtime

 Arizona State seemed to have the game put away, going up 84-78, but UCLA still had life.
 Jaime Jaquez Jr. scored on a layup with 16 seconds left and, after a Sun Devils turnover, Tyger Campbell hit a difficult layup with 7.2 seconds left to make it 86-84.

 Jackson hit one of two free throws and Arizona State fouled Jaquez with 2.2 seconds left.
-Jaquez missed the first free throw and, after intentionally missing the second, Peyton Watson missed a wild 3-pointer at the buzzer.
+Jaquez missed the first free throw and, after intentionally missing the second, Peyton Watson missed a wild 3-pointer at the buzzer to set off the delayed celebration.

-Following a brief delay to let the Bruins get off the court, Arizona State’s students rushed the floor after the Sun Devils’ third win over a top-3 opponent in 41 years.
+“I’ve played in a lot of games in great atmospheres, but beating the No. 3 team in the country, I don’t think it gets any better than that,” said guard Marreon Jackson, who led Arizona State with 24 points.

+UCLA had its second straight shaky offensive performance after shooting 38% in a 76-66 loss to No. 7 Arizona on Thursday.

+The Bruins struggled offensively for good chunks of the night, hitting one field goal in an 11 1/2-minute stretch spanning halftime and going through another six-minute span without making a shot.
+UCLA shot 37% overall, went 5 for 22 from 3-point range and got swept by the Pac-12’s desert schools.

-Jaquez finished with 27 points and 11 rebounds, and Johnny Juzang added 20 points for the Bruins.
+Jaquez finished with 27 points and 11 rebounds, and Johnny Juzang added 20 points.

-UCLA is the Pac-12’s second-highest scoring team, but struggled against No. 7 Arizona’s pressure Thursday night, shooting 38% in a 76-66 loss.
+“There’s a great responsibility when you play for UCLA and you’re coming off a Final Four,” Bruins coach Mick Cronin said.
+“Teams can’t wait to play you and we weren’t ready for that this week.”

 The Sun Devils tightened up defensively after that and good looks were harder to come by.
 UCLA had a stretch of 6 1/2 minutes without a field goal and Arizona State closed the first half on a 13-4 run to lead 34-32.
 The Bruins made one field goal over the final 8:24.